 For women who require a hysterectomy, St. Francis physicians offer a range of surgical options, including minimally-invasive procedures such as da Vinci (robotic) hysterectomy and laparoscopic supracervical hysterectomy.
 St. Francis is currently the only area facility offering the new Single Incision Laparoscopic Surgery (SILS™) hysterectomy, which requires only a single incision through the belly button.

-St. Francis has been awarded a commitment level status for our Center of Excellence for Minimally Invasive Gynecologic Surgery by the AAGL.
-We are in the process of preparing for the completion of our full accreditation.
+St. Francis has been designated as a Center of Excellence for Minimally Invasive Gynecologic Surgery by the AAGL.
 St. Francis is leading the way with minimally-invasive hysterectomy procedures.
 Nationally, only 12% of hysterectomies are performed laparoscopically, but more than half of all hysterectomies are performed laparoscopically at St. Francis.

 Read on to find out all of your hysterectomy options, then speak with a Greenville or Upstate, SC area St. Francis physician to learn which option is right for you.